gcapes/git-course/_episodes/08-remote.md

 Cloning creates an exact copy of the repository.
 By deafult it creates a directory with the same name as the name of the repository.

-Now, if we change into *papers* we can see that we have our repository,
+Now, if we change into *paper* we can see that we have our repository,

 ```
-$ cd papers
+$ cd paper
 $ git log
 ```
 {: .language-bash}